Customer experience: Definitions

+Realms of customer experience

+Customer experience is divided into realms and domains by various scholars.
+Pine and Gilmore introduced four realms of experience include esthetic, escapist, entertainment, and educational components.

+Entertainment Realm: In this realm, businesses create experiences that captivate customers by providing entertainment and amusement.
+It goes beyond traditional products or services, aiming to engage and delight customers through memorable and immersive experiences.

+Educational Realm: This realm focuses on educating customers and enhancing their knowledge during their interactions with a brand.
+It involves providing valuable information, insights, and learning opportunities, fostering a sense of personal growth and understanding.

+Esthetic Realm: The esthetic realm emphasizes the visual and sensory aspects of the customer experience.
+It involves creating visually appealing and sensory-rich environments, products, or services that stimulate the senses and elicit positive emotional responses.

+Escapist Realm: In this realm, businesses offer customers an escape from their everyday lives.
+It involves creating experiences that transport customers to different worlds or realities, allowing them to temporarily disconnect from their usual routines and responsibilities.

 Designing customer experience

 There are many elements in the shopping experience associated with a customer's experience.
 Customer service, a brand's ethical ideals and the shopping environment are examples of factors that affect a customer's experience.
-Understanding and effectively developing a positive customer experience has become a staple within businesses and brands to combat growing competition (Andajani, 2015).
+Understanding and effectively developing a positive customer experience has become a staple within businesses and brands to combat growing competition.
 Many consumers are well informed, they are able to easily compare two similar products or services together.
-Therefore, consumers are looking for experiences that can fulfil their intentions(Ali, 2015).
+Therefore, consumers are looking for experiences that can fulfil their intentions.
 A brand that can provide this gains a competitive advantage over its competition.
-A study by Ali (2015) found that developing a positive behavioural culture created a greater competitive advantage in the long term.
-He looked at the customer experience at resort hotels and discovered that providing the best hotel service was not sufficient.
+A 2015 study found that developing a positive behavioural culture created a greater competitive advantage in the long term.
+It looked at the customer experience at resort hotels and discovered that providing the best hotel service was not sufficient.
 To optimise a customer's experience, management must also consider the peace of mind and relaxation, recognition and escapism, involvement, and hedonics.
 The overall customer experience must be considered.
-The development of a positive customer experience is important as it increases the chances of a customer to make continued purchases and develops brand loyalty (Kim & Yu, 2016).
-Brand loyalty can turn customers into advocates, resulting in a long term relationship between both parties (Ren, Wang & Lin, 2016).
+The development of a positive customer experience is important as it increases the chances of a customer to make continued purchases and develops brand loyalty.
+Brand loyalty can turn customers into advocates, resulting in a long-term relationship between both parties.
 This promotes word-of-mouth and turns the customer into a touchpoint for the brand.
 Potential customers can develop opinions through another's experiences.
 Males and females both respond differently to brands and therefore, will experience the same brand differently.
 Males respond effectively to relational, behavioural and cognitive experiences whereas females respond greater to behavioural, cognitive and effective experiences in relation to branded apps.
-If female consumers are the target market, an app advert focused on the emotion of the product will provide an effective customer experience (Kim & Yu, 2016).
+If female consumers are the target market, an app advert focused on the emotion of the product will provide an effective customer experience.